Ever wondered how to put together your own perfect cheese board? It’s actually quite easy!

 Learn how to assemble a cheese board from start to finish with these simple step by step instructions.

-Perfect for holidays, ladies nights, or everyday entertaining, cheese boards are a fun, versatile, delicious addition to any gathering!
+Perfect for holidays, ladies nights, or everyday entertaining, charcuterie boards are a fun, versatile, delicious addition to any gathering!

-Is it just me…or is there something about a good cheese board?
+Is it just me…or is there something about a good charcuterie board?
 It’s the perfect appetizer for any occasion!

 Not only are they beautiful to look at…and delicious to eat…(who doesn’t love all things cheese?)…but they’re also incredibly fun to put together.